Sarah Knauss: Health and lifestyle

 It was not until Knauss reached 111 years old that she took up residency at a nursing home in Allentown, Pennsylvania, due to her frailness and failing eyesight.
 In 1995, Knauss remarked that she enjoyed her life because she still had her health and could "do things".
 At 117 years old, Knauss underwent a blood transfusion due to having low haemoglobin, and she continued to take heart medication for the rest of her life.
 Those around her believed her to be of sound mind up until her death.
 Within the last year of her life, she still had conversations with her daughter Kathryn.
 Eventually, she struggled to recognize her daughter; however, this may have been due to her failing hearing and eyesight rather than a failing mind.

 When asked how she had survived to her great age, Knauss responded that one should “keep yourself busy, work hard, and not worry about how old you are.”
 She was a non-smoker and was never considered obese at any point in her life.
 She did have a fondness for sweets, however, and her great-granddaughter claimed that Knauss "hated vegetables".
-A member of the staff at Knauss' nursing home claimed that she was the friendliest of all residents at the home, and her relatives failed to remember a point in her life that she scolded anyone or even appeared stressed.
+A member of the staff at Knauss's nursing home claimed that she was the friendliest of all residents at the home, and her relatives failed to remember a point in her life that she scolded anyone or even appeared stressed.